Australia inquiry urged to strip Crown Resorts of licence for main casino

 The recommendations after months of hearings must still be considered by the federal court judge overseeing proceedings.
 If they are accepted, the company 37% owned by billionaire James Packer would see gambling stopped at the Melbourne city casino which generates three-quarters of its profit.

-Shares in Crown, which is the target of two takeover approaches, fell as much as 3% by midafternoon, outpacing a broader market decline (.AXJO).
+Shares in Crown, which is the target of two takeover approaches, fell as much as 3% by midafternoon, outpacing a broader market decline.

 “The programme of corporate rebirthing that Crown says is underway is insufficient and so uncertain as to lead this commission to the conclusion that there is a sufficiently clear pathway to suitability,” said Adrian Finanzio, the lawyer hired by Victoria state to lead questioning.